Mortem-Metallum/cosmos/README.md

 cd cosmos

-chmod +x autogen.sh
+chmod +x autobuild

-./autogen.sh build
+./autobuild build

-sudo ./autogen.sh install
+sudo ./autobuild install

 This will compile and install in the build folder